What is the Studio?

-Once you've made your reservation, show up 5 minutes beforehand.
-You will need to leave a valid photo ID at the staff desk - no paper or temporary IDs will be accepted.
+During your appointment, you will need to leave a valid photo ID at the staff desk - no paper or temporary IDs will be accepted.
 Staff will check you in to the space, assure that everything is working and in place.
 When you leave, come back to the staff desk and staff will check you out - again, we'll want to walk through the Studio with you to make sure that everything is working and in place.

 How long do I get to use it for?

 You can make a reservation in the studio ahead of time for up to 2 hours each day.
 The studio is very popular, so you can only be in the studio for one session each day (even if you're in a group).

 We cannot provide help in the Studio unless you schedule a one-on-one appointment ahead of time.
 You can schedule a one-on-one with a staff member by calling us at 720-865-1706 or emailing email@example.com.
 Please note: we will not record you or make beats for you - our one-on-ones focus on teaching you how to do those things.

 Why can't you help me while I'm in the Studio?